 The official languages of New Zealand are English, Māori and the New Zealand Sign Language.

-Fatigue is a major risk; plan for short driving days (under four hours), take breaks, and don’t drive when tired.
+Road conditions may vary widely; narrow, winding and hilly roads are often, with some being gravel or unsealed, many highways being single carriageways (one lane each way), one-lane bridges being common in rural areas, and travel times can be longer than they look on a map.
+Fatigue is also a major risk in New Zealand; plan for short driving days (under four hours), take breaks, and don’t drive when tired.
 Roads can be unpredictable (icy or snowy in winter), especially in southern or alpine regions.
-And insurance isn’t compulsory, but strongly recommended.
+Though insurance isn’t compulsory, but it is strongly recommended.
 Many visitors opt for full coverage via rental companies or third-party providers.

 Some roads may have different speed limits, where some motorways and expressways have a limit of 110 km/h (~68 mph).